-The Hilarious Way Sofia Vergara and Joe Manganiello Fell in Love—and the Surprising Choices They've Made as a Couple
+Inside Sofia Vergara and Joe Manganiello's Endlessly Charming Love Story - E!
+Online

 "So I grabbed it off the shelf and I threw it in my bag," he continued, "and I went to go see her.
 And we got to talking and I said, 'Look, I know you just got out of this long-term relationship and if you need to be single, then I understand.
 I'm not going to like it, but I'll get over it.
 But I just need to know if that's what this is.
 But before you answer...I want to show you something.'"

-He whipped out the People and said, '"Numero uno.'"
+He whipped out the People and said, "Numero uno."
 So Vergara started flipping through the magazine and told him she was checking to see "'who else is on the list.'"

 Shared sense of humor, check.
-(Not hurting matters, Manganiello had told People, before he started dating Vergara, that she was his celebrity crush, and that was included in his "Hottest Bachelor" profile.
-"She was laughing at me," he told Ryan Seacreston KIIS-FM later.
+(Not hurting matters, Manganiello had told People, before he started dating Vergara, that she was his celebrity crush, a tidbit that was included in his "Hottest Bachelor" profile.
+"She was laughing at me," he told Ryan Seacrest on KIIS-FM later.
 "She thought that I was crazy for having said that out loud or said it in the magazine, but you know, I guess it worked.")

 Once he knew they were going somewhere, Joe didn't waste any time.